Fully Funded MFA Programs

 The Student Side of the Deal

 If we look at the relationship here as Cost of tuition + Stipend = Employee salary, then it makes sense that a student in a fully funded MFA program is essentially being "paid" to go to school.
-So what does a graduate student have to do to fulfill their end of the bargain?
+What, then, must a postgraduate scholar undertake to satisfy their part of the agreement?

 • Teach undergraduate classes